Tarannum123/Twitter-Screenshot-Attribution-on-Social-Media/Dataset/Single Tweet Screenshots/README.md

-# Dataset
+# Screenshot Images
-This folder contains single tweet screenshots which were shared on different social media posts.
+This folder contains images of single tweet screenshots which were shared on different social media posts.